 Risk of flashover!
-High voltages in the terminal compartment can cause flashover between conductors that have different electric potentials and between a conductor and earth.

-- → Maintain the following required minimum clearances:
+High voltages will be present in the terminal compartment.
+High voltages can cause flashover between conductors with different electric potential, and between a conductor and earth.
+When you route and connect the cables, maintain the following minimum clearances:

-- Transformer primary cables: for minimum clearances, see the applicable standard.

-- · Motor cables:

-- 20 mm between conductors

-- 40 mm between a conductor and earth
+- → 20 mm between conductors - → 40 mm between a conductor and earth